The Dark Side of Plant Medicine

 Service to Others

-On the other hand, service-to-self people put themselves above others, consider their needs to be of utmost priority, even to the detriment of others.
-Some harm people out of selfish ignorance, not being aware of the consequence of their actions, while others can cause harm intentionally.
+On the other hand, service-to-self people put themselves above others and consider their needs to be of utmost priority, even to the detriment of others.
+Some harm people out of selfish ignorance, not being aware of the consequences of their actions, while others can cause harm intentionally.
 We call this black magic in the shamanic context.
 Shamans/healers/way showers who use their power to inflict harm are creating a portal to the lower realms (lower astral worlds) where we can easily get lost or attacked.

 Red Flags and Inner Guidance for Plant Medicine